msa-em/nanocartography/01_introduction.md

 sample (such as grain boundaries and interfaces) and their relationship to crystallographic orientations.
-The development of these formulations have long been understood, but rarely, if ever, discussed with relationship to one another (Cautaerts et al., 2018, De Graef and McHenry, 2012, Duden et al., 2009, Hayashida et al., 2019, Hayashida and Malac, 2016, Klinger and Jäger, 2015, Li, 2016, Liu, 1994, Liu, 1995, Qing, 1989, Qing et al., 1989, Xie and Zhang, 2020, Moeck and Fraundorf, 2006).
+The development of these formulations have long been understood, but rarely, if ever, discussed with relationship to one another {cite:p}`cautaerts2018alphabeta, degraef2012structure, duden2009k, hayashida2019parameters, hayashida2016practical, klinger2015crystallographic, li2016spica, liu1994simple, liu1995simple, qing1989equation, qing1989calculation, xie2020tauompas, moeck2006transmission`.
 Unfortunately, the wide breadth of literature on this subject has failed to yield a complete picture that provides clear methodologies for understanding and controlling the motion of samples using a double tilt stage in a transmission electron microscope (TEM).
 The need to connect